 Serving on a vestry is an important ministry for the health and well-being of a church.
 It can bring with it questions and challenges, as well as rewards.
 The Diocese of Maine wants to help helps wardens and vestries find resources necessary to fulfill their responsibilities.
 Wardens and vestries are also encouraged to share ideas and to help one another.

-Call to Convention OFFICIAL NOTICE is hereby given, in accordance with Canon Six, Section I, of the Canons of the Episcopal Diocese of Maine, that the 203rd Annual Convention will assemble, God willing, via electronic...
+Call to Convention for 2022 OFFICIAL NOTICE is hereby given, in accordance with Canon Six, Section I, of the Canons of the Episcopal Diocese of Maine, that the 203rd Annual Convention will assemble, God willing,...

 Here is a brief overview of the role and responsibilities of a convention delegate.